falcosecurity/falco-website/content/en/docs/source.md

 If you'd like to run the regression test suite against your build, you can use the [falco-tester](https://hub.docker.com/r/falcosecurity/falco-tester) container.
 Like the builder image, it contains the necessary environment to run the regression tests, but relies on a source directory and build directory that are mounted into the image.
 It's a different image than `falco-builder` as it doesn't need a compiler and needs a different base image to include the test runner framework [avocado](http://avocado-framework.github.io/).

-It does build a new container image `falcosecurity/falco:test` to test the process of buillding and running a container with the Falco packages built during the build step.
+It does build a new container image `falcosecurity/falco:test` (which source is into `docker/local` directory into Falco GitHub repository) to test the process of buillding and running a container with the Falco packages built during the build step.

 The image depends on the following parameters: